Too Large; Data Reduction for Vision-Language Pre-Training: Method

 \subsection{Technical Details.}

 Our \ModelName can be implemented efficiently, and importantly, does not require any large auxiliary model.
 The codebook size $K$ is 3000 as default.
 The selection of keywords/phrases is implemented using the NLTK \footnote{https://github.com/nltk/nltk}.
 We adopt ViT-B/16~\cite{vit} as image encoder and BertLMHead Model~\cite{bert} as text decoder.
+The image transformer is initialized from ViT pre-trained on ImageNet~\cite{imagenet}, and the text transformer is initialized from BERTbase~\cite{bert} (BLIP,CLIP) and DistilBERT~\cite{distilbert} (ViLT).
 In this way, the token length $L$ is 196 as default.
 The cross-attention is computed over image embedding and text embedding.
 To show the generality of compressed dataset, we test $D_c$ on three different and representative VLP architectures: dual-stream CLIP~\cite{CLIP}, one-stream ViLT~\cite{vilt} and Fusion-encoder Blip~\cite{blip} on various downstream tasks.
 All these models are trained under the same setting with different datasets.